-On 29 July 2015, the Company announced an unfranked dividend of \$0.20 per share.
+On 29 July 2015, the Company announced a fully franked dividend of \$0.29 per share.
 The dividend will be paid to shareholders on 18 August 2015.

-There has not been any other event of a material and unusual nature likely, in the opinion of the Directors, to significantly affect the operations of the Company, the result of those operations, or the state of affairs of the Company, in future financial years.
+There has not been any other events of a material and unusual nature likely, in the opinion of the Directors, to significantly affect the operations of the Company, the result of those operations, or the state of affairs of the Company, in future financial years.